biscotty666/BB2/Spaces/Publishing/My Logging System.md

 tags:: #note/product #effort/article
 Status:: In Progress
 %%

 # Logging in Obsidian

 ## Motivation
 I like to keep track of the work I have done in certain types of activities.
 Up until recently I have done this rather simply by leveraging my daily note with a special setup for my exercise logs.
 I recently started using Todoist for task management and that has required (inspired 😉) me to re-think how I keep my logs.
-I would like to do all of this in Obsidian with basic plugins except the actual task management.
-The Obsidian Todoist plugin is very good but still lacks some basic functionality.
+I would like to do all of this in [Obsidian](https://obsidian.md) with basic plugins except the actual task management.
+The Obsidian [Todoist](https://todoist.com/) plugin is very good but still lacks some basic functionality.

-More specifically I want to be able to:
+Specifically I want to be able to:
 - Add log information to a note
 - Create arbitrary log entries
 - Display the day's logs on the Daily Note
 - Create views based on, eg., type of entry or topic
+- Make log entries from anywhere with only 1 or 2 keystrokes/clicks

 Here I will describe my solution.
 In the process I found an application for the little-used core _Unique Note Creator_ plugin.
 In addition I will use the *Dataview* and *Templater* plugins.
 I will not go into detail in relation to these plugins but you should be able to easily modify the examples I give.

 ## Implementation

 I will use *tags* to indicate a log entry.
-I'll create template "sinippets" which can be inserted in existing documents to make a log entry related to that note.
+I'll create template "snippets" which can be inserted in existing documents to make a log entry related to that note.
 I will also create a template for a new "Log Note" with a guaranteed unique name for log entries not linked to a specific note.

 I will add _Dataview_ queries to my daily note to show the day's activities.
 Finally I will create a note which gathers all log entries for a specific log topic.